 Comprehensive fall risk assessments

 Low risk, high reward!
-Pinpointing patients facing a greater risk of falling can help with intervention.
+Pinpointing residents and patients facing a greater risk of falling can help with intervention.
 Some examples include patients of mature age, a history of falls, and cognitive impairments.

 Fall prevention teams